pytoolz/toolz/doc/source/tips-and-tricks.rst

 Tips and Tricks
 ===============

-Toolz functions can be combined to yield other functions that, while commonly used, aren't a part of toolz's standard library.
+Toolz functions can be combined to make functions that, while common, aren't a part of toolz's standard library.
 This section presents a few of these recipes.